Contact Information

 Courses Taught

-- History & Foundations of Information Science, on major concepts in IS, including measurement, trust, and explainability in AI
+- History & Foundations of Information Science, a required PhD course on key concepts in information science

 - History of the Book, on the expression and visualization of information in the book and beyond

-- Information History, a cultural history of information practices, including collection, description, classification, and transmission
+- Information History, a cultural history of information practices

 - Medieval Manuscripts & Early Modern Books